DonaldKellett/iron-lambda/README.md

 ### SystemF2Effect

 SystemF2 with a region and effect system.
 Mutable references are allocated in regions in the store, and their lifetime follows the lexical structure of the code.

+## Contributing

+This repo is not accepting any contributions.

 ## LICENSE